 - One-sentence value proposition (what makes your company unique—can be a service, innovation, or feature)

 - Identify the problem your business will solve

 - Briefly explain your solution

 - Explain your target market—who your customers are and what’s important to them

-- Talk about your competition and positioning within the industry (see part one of our branding guide)
+- Talk about your competition and positioning within the industry

 - Outline your current team and responsibilities